Badges

 Important: The x-state property does not alter the changelog behavior of the component it is attached to.
 If the component itself introduces a structural impact on the API (through addition, modification, or removal), the changelog will still display a potential breaking change event.

-The documentation displays custom tags on the operation and property:
+The documentation displays custom badges on the operation and property:

 Beta #